Jozaru27/Critical-Level/README.md

 <br><br>

-### Roadmap details (GIVE PROPER FORMAT):
+### Roadmap details :

-* **Create repository to document changes and upload files:** Always wanted to create patch notes and keep a release history - well, here we are! :)
+1. Create repository to document changes and upload files
+   - Always wanted to create patch notes and keep a release history - well, here we are! :)
-* **Install XAMPP and check if it runs:** After not being convinced to use WAMPP, XAMPP seemed the better option to at least host stuff locally, but also to help with the public hosting
+2. Install XAMPP and check if it runs
+   - After not being convinced to use WAMPP, XAMPP seemed the better option to at least host stuff locally, but also to help with the public hosting
-* **Obtain a domain and link it with the XAMPP page:** After Port-Forwarding, was able to setup a basic domain thats linked with XAMPP (Local PC needs to be running for it to work D:) - DDNS so good it keeps track of my dynamic IP and auto-updates it!
+3. Obtain a domain and link it with the XAMPP page
+   - After Port-Forwarding, was able to setup a basic domain thats linked with XAMPP (Local PC needs to be running for it to work D:) - DDNS so good it keeps track of my dynamic IP and auto-updates it!

 <br><br><br>